-Love is in the air today, and images of two-lobed hearts are all over everything: candy, cards, decorations, you name it.
-That the heart is symbolic of love and passion isn’t surprising.
-Ancient Greek and Roman thinkers, including Aristotle, thought the organ was the center of all emotions.
-Why the heart symbol you see everywhere in February doesn’t look anything like an actual human heart is a little less clear, though.
+Love is in the air this month, and images of two-lobed hearts are all over everything: candy, cards, decorations, you name it.
+That the heart is symbolic of love and passion isn't surprising—ancient Greek and Roman thinkers, including Aristotle, thought the organ was the center of all emotions.
+Why the heart symbol you see everywhere in February doesn't look anything like an actual human heart, though, is a little less clear.

 One suggested origin for the symbol is that it comes from the ancient African city-state of Cyrene, whose merchants traded in the rare, and now extinct, plant silphium.
 The plant was used to season food, but doubled as a contraceptive.
 A silphium seedpod looks like a valentine's heart, so the shape became associated with sex, and then with love.

-The Catholic church explains the symbol as coming from a vision that Saint Margaret Mary Alocoque had, where the “Sacred Heart of Jesus” - associated with love and devotion by Catholics - appeared in this shape surrounded by thorns.
-Alocoque didn’t have this vision until the late 1600s, well after the symbol was already documented.
-This makes it the unlikeliest of origin stories, but the church’s frequent use of the shape was probably a driving factor in popularizing it as a symbol of love.
+The Catholic church explains the symbol as coming from a vision that Saint Margaret Mary Alacoque had, where the "Sacred Heart of Jesus"—associated with love and devotion by Catholics—appeared in this shape surrounded by thorns.
+But Alacoque didn't have this vision until the late 1600s, well after the symbol was already documented.
+This makes it the unlikeliest of origin stories, but the church's frequent use of the shape was probably a driving factor in popularizing it as a symbol of love.